marskar/BIOF309_Fall2017/.ipynb_checkpoints/README-checkpoint.md

 **Monday Section 7:30 - 9:30**
 Instructors:
 ------------
-* Martin Skarzynski - marskar at gmail, but also GitHub, Slack, DataCamp etc.
+* Martin Skarzynski - marskar at gmail, and also GitHub, Slack, DataCamp etc.
 * Benjamin Cohen - benjapaulcohen at gmail